wyattfry/texteditor/README.md

 # TextEditor

-A text editor written in Java.
+A GUI plaintext editor written in Java using Swing.

 ![Screenshot of the text editor](texteditor-screenshot.png)